decasia/public-anthropology-2017/presentations/5 - policy and critique.md

 # Reading case study: Dubbeld and Gillespie

-What is Dubbeld and Gillespie's view about public anthropololgy after Apartheid?
+What is Dubbeld and Gillespie's view about public anthropology after Apartheid?

 - It should be directly relevant to public problems.
 - It should reconnect critical analysis to political action.